Important Job Skills for Data Scientists

 Some job titles in data science include data analyst, data engineer, computer and information research scientist, operations research analyst, and computer systems analyst.

 Data scientists work in a variety of industries, ranging from tech to medicine to government agencies.
 The qualifications for a job in data science vary because the title is so broad.
 However, there are certain skills employers look for in almost every data scientist.
-Data scientists need strong statistical, analytical, and reporting skills.
+For example, data scientists need strong statistical, analytical, reporting skills, and more.